 This keyboard is even weirder than the last!
 It is based on this, but a little bit modified and upgraded!
-Just like my current keyboard, it'll be in 2 pieces and tilted.
-But the big difference is, the left and the right piece won't act as independent keyboards; they will be connected and act as one!
-This will make it more reliable!
-I'm still working on it, currently waiting for the components I ordered to be delivered!
-This is going to be so awesome!
+Just like my previous keyboard, it's be in 2 pieces and tilted.
+But the big difference is, the left and the right piece don't act as independent keyboards; they are connected and act as one!
+This makes it more reliable!

-I will use keycaps from a fake mechanical keyboard which is not being used any more!
+I used keycaps from a fake mechanical keyboard which is not being used any more!
 It is a rubber dome keyboard but with Cherry-compatible stems, it's kinda weird actually!
 I also printed some custom keycaps for the thumb cluster!

 I originally wanted to make it a white frame with grey keycaps, but now when I've added Fischertechnik and black keycaps, white looks ugly!
-I'll print it black instead.
-Or maybe red!
+So I decided to reprint it in black!

 How much it costed:

 - 19€ for 64 Outemu blue mechanical switches

 - Fischertechnik blocks probably worth around 10€.
 They are reusable though!